fatih/koding-wiki/core/KDView.md

 * delegate: a KDView Instance.
 By default it is null.

 * bind: a String of space seperated javascript dom events to be listened on instantiated view.
-Any event added will be atteced to the default list which
+Any event added will be attached to the default list which
   is:

         "mousedown mouseup click dblclick paste"